 HMRC Require Accurate Mileage Records For Vans

-Employees who use a van for work could be at risk of collecting fines and penalties if their record keeping is not up to scratch
+Employees who use a van for work could be at risk of collecting fines and penalties if their mileage records are not up to scratch.

 A common misconception we hear from clients is that there are no specific requirements for them to maintain mileage records for their vans.
 The 2017 edition of HMRC's tax guide to Expenses and Benefits 480, shows the legislation surrounding employee travel.
 ABAX have studied the 146-page document, so that you don't have to, to clarify exactly what businesses and their employees need to do to stay compliant.